telepresenceio/docs/install/qs-go-advanced.md

 import { DownloadDemo } from '../../../../../src/components/Docs/DownloadDemo';
 import { UserInterceptCommand } from '../../../../../src/components/Docs/Telepresence';

-# Creating a local Kubernetes development environment
+# Creating a local Go Kubernetes development environment

 This tutorial shows you how to use Ambassador Cloud to create an effective Kubernetes development environment to enable fast, local development with the ability to interact with services and dependencies that run in a remote Kubernetes cluster.